Router One

 Router One median latency: ~120ms p50 from Beijing / Shanghai / Shenzhen.
 VPN-direct to upstream LLM providers: ~620ms p50 with 8–15% timeout rate.

 These numbers are what drive the latency claims used elsewhere on the site.
-They are published monthly from rolling 7-day data so the page is verifiable, not aspirational.
+Each figure carries its measurement date so the page is verifiable, not aspirational.
 Method details live on the methodology page.

 CityVPN-direct p50 (timeout %)Router One p50 (timeout %)